recleev/amateur_data_sci/README.md

-# Hi, I am the Amateur Data
+# Hi, I am the Amateur Data Scientist

 > An amateur...is someone not quite up to par, a person not to be taken seriously, one whose performance falls short of professional standards.
 But originally, "amateur", from the Latin verb *amare*, "to love", referred to a person who loved what he was doing.
 > --- Mihaly Cziksentmihalyi, Flow: The Psychology of Optimal Experience